Updates on our CarePartners’ COVID-19 response

 Below are also some additional resources that can help you stay informed and other resources such as free telephone learning sessions to help family caregivers.
 We will keep updating this page as soon as more information and resources are available.

-Your CarePartners’ Coordinator will remain in close contact with you regarding resuming our programs.
+Your CarePartners’ coordinator will remain in close contact with you regarding resuming our programs.
 We are hopeful that the virus slows down and doesn’t gain anymore traction than it already has in our community.
 We have developed a handout “Volunteering During a Crisis” which describes CarePartners safety recommendations for those sites considering resuming in-person programming.
 Please note that these guidelines are subject to change depending upon current local and state mandates and they may vary by location and the individual site’s safety procedures.
 For more information, please feel free to contact your CarePartners coordinator or Tom Breaux

 We encourage you to monitor the coronavirus (COVID-19) by staying informed and following the CDC and World Health Organization’s updates and use basic preventative measures to protect yourself from the spread of respiratory diseases.